-Determining Amount of Student's Award
+Determining Amount of Student's Award (Federal Financial Aid) Policy

-To determine a student's eligibility for federal student aid, the student must first complete a Free Application for Student Aid (FAFSA®) for each award year.
-An award year is defined for the periods of July 1 - June 30 of each year.
-The FAFSA® is typically made available on October 1st of each year.
-A completed FAFSA® that includes the school code will generate a SAR to the applicant and an ISIR to the school.
-Once the ISIR report is received by the school, the financial aid office will review the ISIR for any c-codes, verification flags and/or discrepancies.
-Once all C-codes, verification flags and/or discrepancies are cleared by the applicant, the financial aid office will determine the student's maximum eligibility for the following awards:
+To determine a student's federal aid eligibility, the student must first complete a Free Application for Student Aid (FAFSA®) for each award year.
+An award year is July 1 - June 30 of each year.
+During the 2024-2025 award year, the FAFSA® is available on December 1.
+A completed FAFSA® that includes the school code will generate a FAFSA Submission Summary for the applicant and an ISIR for the university.
+Once the Office of Financial Aid receives the ISIR, it will check for any FPS C and verification flags, and other discrepancies.
+Student interested in financial aid are expected to provide Financial Aid Packet to initiate the financial aid process at San Diego Global Knowledge (SDGKU).
+Once the applicant clears those edits, the Office of Financial Aid will determine the student's maximum eligibility for the following awards on a Financial Aid Estimate form.
+The student must select the aid before being awarded.

-Federal Pell Grant (Undergraduate Students Only) - Full Stack Development Immersive and Bachelor's in Global Management
+Federal Pell Grant (Undergraduate Students Only) - Certificate, Associates, and Bachelor's Programs